-Hiking and bicycling are among my favorite pastimes.
-I like to share some of the beautiful places I've been.
+Hiking and bicycling are among my favorite outdoor activities.
+I love to write about and share the beautiful places I've been.

 Where Are the 3 Best Bike Trails in Indiana?

-There are of course bike trails all over the country, but if you live in Indiana or are traveling through the area, this article should help you find and learn more about some of the best bike trails in the state from a 40-year resident.of the state.
+There are of course bike trails all over the country, but if you live in Indiana or are traveling through the area, this article should help you find and learn more about some of the best bike trails in the state from a 40-year resident.

 1. The Monon Bike Trail

-The Monon rail trail is one of the longest, and certainly one of the busiest bike trails in Indiana, and possibly the country.
+The Monon rail trail is one of the longest, and certainly one of the busiest, bike trails in Indiana, and possibly the United States.
 It runs through urban and suburban areas and connects to a variety of other trails to provide users the opportunity to bike, walk, skate, or run with minimal contact with vehicular traffic.

 At the north end, the Monon Greenway begins at 161st street.
 It takes users through the Westfield/Carmel area.
 Portions of the trail are wooded and quiet, while other areas take users through busier areas in Carmel.
 There are several parks along the trail as well as a waterpark and fitness complex at Central Park (at The Monon Community Center) near 116th street, the Arts and Design District in Carmel, Skate Park, and the Clay Terrace Shoppes.
 The majority of crossings in this area take users over or under busy streets with one notable exception of Main Street in Carmel, where traffic is moving very slowly.